JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     builder function that wraps a suspendable block.

 The `greet()` function now returns a `Flow` of strings instead of a single string.
+This is the updated shared code: your native UIs are going to import the `Greeting` class and call the `greet()` function.

-To make the native UI parts of the project work, update them to handle the new result of calling the `greet()` function.
+To make the native UIs work,
+you need to update them to handle the new result of calling the `greet()` function.

 ## Update native Android UI